stlpublicradio/DroneOperationsManual/opsmanual.md

 The Observer is responsible for monitoring the area to ensure there are no hazards that may endanger the flight or people on the ground.
 The Observer is the only member of the team who can speak to the PIC during the flight.
 The Observer will alert the PIC immediately if any aircraft, person or vehicle comes near the operation.
 The Observer will remain within speaking distance of the PIC.

 The Photojournalist is responsible for operating the camera.
 The Photojournalist will determine what visuals are needed and communicate that to the PIC prior to the flight.
-During the flight, the PIC may ask for feedback from the Photojournalist, but the Photojournalist should only speak to the pilot if asked.
+During the flight, the PIC may ask for feedback from the Photojournalist, but the Photojournalist should only speak to the PIC if asked.

 The Journalist is responsible for communicating flight goals to the PIC and Photojournalist before flight and verifying results after landing.
-During flight, the PIC may ask for feedback from the Journalist, but the Journalist should only speak to the pilot if asked.
+During flight, the PIC may ask for feedback from the Journalist, but the Journalist should only speak to the PIC if asked.

 The Observer, Photojournalist and Journalist can speak freely among each other, but should always be listening for the PIC.